didsomeonecloneme/didsomeonecloneme.github.io/report-a-website-clone.md

 Visit the Hosting Provider's Website: Go to the hosting provider's website and look for their contact information or a dedicated page for reporting abuse or phishing websites.

 Compose a Detailed Report: Write a concise and clear report that includes the evidence you gathered.
 Provide the URL of the phishing website, describe its fraudulent nature, and attach the screenshots or any supporting documentation.
+We published a <a href="/website-clone-reporting-template/">report template</a> on our website.

 Attach Supporting Files: If the hosting provider allows file attachments, include the screenshots or additional evidence to strengthen your case.
 Ensure the files are in common image formats, such as JPEG or PNG.